Friedrich Jung (pharmacologist): Régime change

 The breach of the Berlin Wall by protesters in November 1989, and subsequent evidence that the Soviet military had no orders violently to put down the rising tide of anti-régime protest, opened the way for a succession of events which would put an end to the East German one- party dictatorship, followed by German reunification in October 1990.
 By that time Jung was 75.
 Following reunification he was a founder of the Leibnitz Society, set up to continue the work of the old East German Academy of Sciences.

 Research fields and legacy

-A principal research field for Jung was the structure and operation of enthrocytes (red blood cells).
+A principal research field for Jung was the structure and operation of erythrocytes (red blood cells).
 In this context he also undertook research into the effects of Phenylhydrazine and other Hemotoxins.
 Within the German Democratic Republic most of the teaching professorships in Pharmacology and a plethora of other senior posts in the academic institutes with a biomedical focus came to be occupied by former students of Friedrich Jung.
 Prominent among these was Werner Scheler.
 Jung's pupils also included Peter Oehme and Hansjürgen Matthies.